podgorskiy/DRTK/docs/source/installation/index.rst

 .. code-block:: shell

-    # You might need to install build first
+    # You might need to install `build` first
     # pip install --upgrade build
     python -m build --wheel --no-isolation

-Alternatively, you can use the deprecated CLI of setuptools:
+Alternatively, you can use the deprecated CLI of ``setuptools``:

 .. code-block:: shell

-    # You might need to install wheel first, though newer versions of setuptools do not require it anymore.
+    # You might need to install `wheel` first, though newer versions of setuptools do not require it anymore.
     # pip install --upgrade wheel
     python setup.py bdist_wheel

-Then you will find a wheel in the ``dist/`` folder.
+Then, you will find a wheel in the ``dist/`` folder.
 You can install this wheel by running:

 .. code-block:: shell